mcdougallab/matlabneuroninterface/README.md

 ## Usage

+First, make sure NEURON for Windows is installed (see http://neuron.yale.edu/).

 Run the MATLAB scripts in the following order:
 - **setup**
-    - to add the appropriate directories to your path
+    - to add the appropriate directories to your path (you might need to change the NEURON installation directory)
     - to generate the library definition file
     - to build the library interface
 - **example_run**